apache/beam/website/www/site/content/en/blog/beam-2.33.0.md

 * The Python SDK's `allow_unsafe_triggers` check may incorrectly classify triggers wrapped in `Repeatedly` as unsafe.
 The workaround is to pass the `--allow_unsafe_triggers` option to the pipeline (a warning will still be issued) ([BEAM-9487](https://issues.apache.org/jira/browse/BEAM-9487)).
 * Spark 2.x users will need to update Spark's Jackson runtime dependencies (`spark.jackson.version`) to at least version 2.9.2, due to Beam updating its dependencies.
 * See a full list of open [issues that affect](https://issues.apache.org/jira/issues/?jql=project%20%3D%20BEAM%20AND%20affectedVersion%20%3D%202.33.0%20ORDER%20BY%20priority%20DESC%2C%20updated%20DESC) this version.
+* Go SDK jobs may produce "Failed to deduce Step from MonitoringInfo" messages following successful job execution.
+The messages are benign and don't indicate job failure.
+These are due to not yet handling PCollection metrics.

 ## List of Contributors